ValsnowUwU/CVRMods/README.md

 Mods I have created for ChilloutVR.
 I'll add more eventually
 I have absolutely no idea what I'm doing, please be kind.

+## Beautify particles:
+Beautify particles is a mod that sets all particles to face the camera, as well as locking their roll axis.
+This makes the particles much more realistic in VR.

 Contact: Val®#4773 at discord.